Please enter your name, email and zip code below to sign up!

 Call 515-282-3422 to learn more.

-The food pantries at Citadel and Temple community centers feeds thousands of families each year, offering nonperishable food items each weekday and fresh produce when available.
+The food pantries at Citadel and Temple community centers feed thousands of families each year, offering nonperishable food items each weekday and fresh produce when available.
+The pantries are open Monday-Friday from 9 a.m.-noon and 1-3 p.m.

 Our mobile breakfast service travels to five locations around central Des Moines Tuesday and Friday mornings year-round to serve a hot egg casserole and beverages to approximately 1,000 homeless and near-homeless people.
 Learn how you can volunteer or make egg casserole.
 Call 515-282-3599 for more information.